bgdelgaudio/docker-toonamiaftermath/README.md

 I do not officially endorse the Toonami Aftermath project or its affiliates.

 This is a simple project that scrapes the website and generates an m3u playlist along with a XmlTV that can be managed with [xteve](https://xteve.de/) so that live tv players such as Emby or Plex can view the channels.

-## To-Do's
- - Remove xTeve integration? (having multiple tuners seems to mess up my setup at least)
- - Generate .m3u from .m3u8 streams
- - Automatically generate and update .xmltv from guide on site

- This build is being made specifically to install with Docker on Unraid.
- I would like to create a (headless) docker that just does the above, with minimal settings managed in the docker settings.

 ## Outside Packages
 * Built on chris102994's [xteve Image](https://github.com/chris102994/docker-xteve)